ibm-cloud-docs/cloud-object-storage/web-application.md

 ```
 {: pre}

-After logging in, when you are asked if you want to install any extensions, you may see an announcement regarding the Cloud Foundry plugin.
 Type the command as shown in order to download and install the CLI extension used in this tutorial.

 ```sh
 ibmcloud cf install